Moddable-OpenSource/moddable/documentation/devices/nrf52.md

     Unzip the archive and copy the `nRF5_SDK_17.0.2_d674dde` directory into the `nrf5` directory.

-    > See the section [nRF5 SDK modifications](#nrf5-sdk-mods) for information on the modifications to the nRF5 SDK.
+    > FYI – See the section [nRF5 SDK modifications](#nrf5-sdk-mods) for information on the modifications to the nRF5 SDK.
+These modifications have already been applied to the archive you just downloaded.

 7. Setup the `NRF_SDK_DIR` environment variable to point at the nRF5 SDK directory: